 There are two things I like in a tool: simplicity and support for plain text.
 There are a number of reasons for that, but for me simplicity is a feature not a drawback.
 The ability to comfortably work in plain text is a major bonus.

 And then there’s my constant flirtation with Emacs.
-Emacs, for those of you who don’t know it, is a popular text editor.
+Emacs, for those of you who don’t know it, is a text editor popular among folks with a techinical bent.
 I’ve been using Emacs on and off since the late 1990s, and for whatever reason keep coming back to it every few years.